dellsystem/dellsystem.github.io/index.md

 title: home
 ---

-I'm Wendy, and I'm an undergraduate Math and Computer Science student at McGill University.
+Hi!
+I'm Wendy, and I currently work at [Macromeasures], a data science startup incubated at McGill University.
 You may know me as:

 * Lead developer for and prolific contributor to [Wikinotes], a free and open source note-sharing website for McGill University (since 2010)